 Compared with people who drank less than one serving per week, women who drank two or more daily were more than two times as likely to be diagnosed with bowel cancer, with each daily dose correlated with a 16% greater risk.
 One of the 41,272 who reported in their adolescent patterns of ingestion, every daily dose has been associated with a 32% greater risk of subsequently developing the disorder before age 50.

 These beverages also prompt a quick increase in blood sugar and insulin secretion, and this, within the long run, can cause insulin resistance, inflammation, obesity, and type 2 diabetes.
-Emerging evidence also suggests that fructose may impair gut barrier function and increase bowel permeability, which might foster cancer progression, suggest the researchers.
+Emerging evidence also suggests that fructose may impair gut barrier function and increase bowel permeability, which might foster cancer progression, guide the researchers.
 Sugar-sweetened drink intake may result in the increasing incidence of early beginning gut cancer, they indicate.